Degrees and Certifications:

 Welcome to my webpage!

-I have been teaching 3rd grade at Corinth Holders Elementarty for 12 years.
-I love teaching math and science in room 619.
-My favorite thing to teach is multiplication!
+I have been teaching 3rd grade at Corinth Holders Elementary for 14 years.
+I love teaching third graders.
+My favorite thing to teach is math!

-I have two amazing children whom both graduated from Corinth Holders High school.
-My son Andre graduated CHHS in 2017 and is a senior at the United States Naval Academy in Annapolis.
-My daughter Tayah graduated in 2020 from Appalachian State University and is attending graduate school at WCU.
+I have two amazing children who both graduated from Corinth Holders High school (2016 and 2017).
+My son, Andre graduated from the United States Naval Academy in 2021.
+He is now learning to fly planes in Florida as an ensign in the Navy.
+My daughter, Tayah graduated in 2020 from Appalachian State University and is learning to be a doctor of physical therapy in graduate school at Western Carolina University.

-My husband and I grew up in Michigan and moved our family to North Carolina in 2008.
+My husband, Paul and I grew up in Michigan and moved our family to North Carolina in 2008.
 We are so happy to call Johnston County home and love the people we have met along the way.

 EOG Test Taking Tips

 1. Make it a regular day.
 Sometimes, when you make such a big fuss about making the day different, it can add more stress to a child rather than none.
 Yes, have a good breakfast and try to get sleep, but for some children the night before a test is really tough.
 Try to be as “normal” as possible during the night before and the day of the test.

 2. Read, read, read!
 Never assume you understand the question before it is asked.
 Read slowly and carefully and more than once so you are sure what the question is asking.
 Pay special attention to words that are bold or highlighted.
 Look for key words in the question and in the answers.